Our Twinning Story

 A major development came in 1989 with the decision of the Kidderminster Choral Society to link with a partner choir in Husum – the Theodor Storms Chor von 1843.
 The two choirs developed a programme of two-yearly visits which has continued to the present day (apart from a missed year as a result of foot-and-mouth disease!).
 This initiative was quickly followed by an expansion of cultural exchanges of various kinds, involving other choirs, as well as orchestras, painters, bands, theatre groups, dancers and so on.

 Another early contact was between the then Harry Cheshire High School (now Baxter College) and the Realschule Nord – a link which saw exchanges of pupil groups over a number of years.
 This process has been in abeyance for a few years, but there are hopeful signs of its coming reactivation.
-A similar link has been set up between the King Charles 1 High School and Husum’s Theodor Storm Schule, and the latest schools link, which is in its very early stages, is one between Holy Trinity International School and the Danish School in Husum.
+A similar link has been set up between the King Charles 1 High School and Husum’s Theodor Storm Schule.
+New pen-friend contacts are also developing between adult learners of English at Husum's Volkshochschule and of German in Kidderminster.

 In 2002 the Verein für Städte-Partnerschaft der Stadt Husum (Organisation for Town Twinning in Husum) was set up; this mirrors the Kidderminster Association, and there are now strong links between the two groups.

-Recent developments in other fields of activity have included links between the churches of the two towns – bringing together Evangelical Lutheran, Roman Catholic, Anglican, Methodist and other churches; scouts; quilters; gardeners, Boys' Brigade; and the high-profile partnership of Kidderminster’s Carnival Queen with Husum’s Crocus Queen, culminating in annual visits to each other’s "coronations".
+Recent developments in other fields of activity have included links between the churches of the two towns – bringing together Evangelical Lutheran, Roman Catholic, Anglican, Methodist and other churches; scouts; quilters; gardeners and Boys' Brigade.